Russell K. Haight Jr.

-Personal life
+Early and personal life

-Haight was born in Mount Kisco, New York on 25 January 1922.
-At the age of 17, he joined the Canadian Army and was stationed in England, where he had married Doris Wright of West Hartlepool, in 1943.
+Haight was born on on 25 January 1922 in Mount Kisco, New York.
+At the age of 17, he joined the Canadian Army and was stationed in England, where he had married an English woman, Doris Wright of West Hartlepool, in 1943.

-Army career
+Military career

+World War II

-By his own account, Haight served in three armies during the World War II.
-He first served with the Canadians, then switched to the British and participated in the commando raid on Dieppe.
+Haight served in three armies during World War II.
+In 1939, a month before receiving his high school diploma, Haight crossed into Canada to enlist.
+Using the alias "Robert Harris" and claiming to be 19 years old from Winnipeg, he joined the First Survey Regiment, Royal Canadian Artillery based in Montreal.

+He then switched to the British Army and saw extensive action across Europe.
+He was evacuated from the French coast three days after the Battle of Dunkirk evacuation, participated in the commando raid on Sark in the Channel Islands, and fought in Belgium.
+From September 1940 to May 1941, he served on a bomb disposal squad in London during the Blitz.

+He participated in the commando raid on Dieppe, where he was badly wounded.
 Finally, he joined the American Army after the US joined the war.
+He was discharged from the army in July 1945.

+Post war

-After the war, Haight went to Afghanistan and worked as a surveyor for the American construction company Morrison–Knudsen, which was engaged in building roads there.
-After having a fall from a cliff, he left the job, and was intending to head back to the US with various stops in Pakistan and India along the way.
+After the war, in December 1946, Haight went to the Kingdom of Afghanistan and worked as a surveyor for the American construction company Morrison–Knudsen which was engaged in building roads there.
+After surviving a fall from a cliff, he left the job and underwent medical treatment in Rawalpindi, Pakistan, and was intending to head back to the US with various stops in Pakistan and India along the way.